-You must demonstrate you operate from suitable and adequate secure premises.
-This means you must be able to show you have the capability to support a correctly-run installation business where properly organised documentation can be kept secure and in conformity with Systems Silver Rules and Codes of Practice (including British Standards where applicable).
+You must demonstrate you operate from suitable and adequate secure premises or from a virtual office environment, meeting the requirements of OP2-085.
+This means you must be able to show you have the capability to support a correctly run installation business where properly organised documentation can be kept secure and in conformity with Systems Silver Rules and Codes of Practice (including British Standards where applicable).
+Consideration must be given to privacy and data security where staff work away from a secure physical company premises.